 The goal of our analysis is to show how premiums for a typical commercial (employer-provided coverage and individual market) health insurance plan are invested.
-The analysis shows the inflation-adjusted average annual amounts paid by commercial health insurance plans in 2016-2018 for the medical care of plan members; the average annual amounts paid for general operating expenses; and the average annual reported profit or loss.
-These data do not account for the potential impact on health plan spending related to COVID-19.
+The analysis shows the inflation-adjusted average annual amounts paid by commercial health insurance plans in 2018-2020 for the medical care of plan members; the average annual amounts paid for general operating expenses; and the average annual reported profit or loss.
+The data reflect the impact on health plan spending related to COVID-19 inasmuch as it affected the provider payments, profit and administrative expenses in 2020.